Muse XR: Innovation, Creativity & Technology Collide

 This session looks at where we are now — and what needs to evolve for the sector to grow and flourish.

-DR JAMES BIRT, Associate Dean External Engagement, Associate Professor, Film, Screen and Creative Media, Faculty of Society & Design, Bond University
+DR JAMES BIRT, Associate Dean External Engagement, Associate Professor, Film, Screen and Creative Media, Faculty of Society & Design, Bond University.
+James is widely recognised as a leader in immersive design, games, and XR

 12:20 PM - LUNCH & TECHNOLOGY SHOWCASE

-Explore the expanding frontier of AR, MR and location-based XR, where stories unfold through movement, data, and place.
-Our speakers will discuss how mixed reality technologies are reshaping ideas of play, narrative, and collaboration, and what happens when game mechanics spill into everyday environments.
+Explore the expanding frontier of AR, MR and location-based games, where stories unfold through movement, data, and place.
+Our speakers will discuss how XR technologies are reshaping ideas of play, narrative, and collaboration, and what happens when game mechanics spill into everyday environments.

-DR RALF MUHLBERGER, CEO & Co-Founder, Ardacious Pty Ltd
+DR RALF MUHLBERGER, CEO & Co-Founder, Ardacious Pty Ltd, On bringing AR scenery, creatures and characters to tabletop games through Ardent Roleplay

 2:40 PM - AFTERNOON TEA & TECHNOLOGY SHOWCASE